ekmett/machines/README.markdown

 There is a lot of flexibility when building a machine in choosing between empowering the machine to run its own monadic effects or delegating that responsibility to a custom driver.

+A port of this design to scala is available from runarorama/machines

 Contact Information
 -------------------